kaifsiddiquei/GITBOOK/for-projects-developers/why-build-on-decnect.md

 ---

 *Ready to explore API & SDK documentation?
-Continue to the next section to learn about DEXGO's comprehensive developer tools.*
+Continue to the next section to learn about DecNect's comprehensive developer tools.*